edwardheww/BrewStack/README.md

 Some roasters publish detailed metadata.
 Others provide fewer fields.
 BrewStack handles this by allowing nullable fields, but users may see `N/A` for missing values.

-### 3. Map roaster locations are hardcoded
+### 3. Map roaster locations require manual updates

-The map currently uses a static list of branches.
-This is reliable for Milestone 2, but it is not yet connected to the database.
+Roaster branch locations are stored in the `Outlet` table in the database.
+Adding or updating a branch requires a manual database insert rather than being driven automatically by the scraper.

 ### 4. Recommendation logic is rule-based

 Find My Bean uses keyword scoring.
 It works for clear cases but may miss nuanced flavour relationships or personal preferences.

-### 5. Saved beans depend on current bean records
+### 5. Saved beans may reference unavailable live beans

-Saved beans reference current `Bean` records.
-If a bean is removed from the catalogue during a refresh, the saved relationship may no longer behave like a long-term historical archive.
-A future design could preserve unavailable beans separately.
+Saved beans use a snapshot model that preserves metadata even when the live bean is removed.
+However the link to the original product page may break if the roaster removes or moves that page.

 ---